Updated: 16-01-2026 at 5:30 PM

 Derailment,

-Or other accident to a train or any part of a train carrying passengers,
+Or any other accident to a train or any part of a train carrying passengers,

-Regardless of negligence, wrongful act or default on part of the Railways.
+Regardless of negligence, wrongful act, or default on the part of the Railways.

-The Indian Railways is strictly liable to pay compensation and damages to pay the bonafide passengers for:
+The Indian Railways is strictly liable to pay compensation and damages to pay the bonafide passengers in the following instances:

 death as a result of accidents,